futufeld/kmedoids/README.md

 #### `decluster`

-Implement the `decluster` function which takes a `Cluster` and returns a `Tuple` in which the first value is the `List` of elements in the `Cluster` and the second is a variant of the `Cluster` in which only the medoid remains.
+Implement the `decluster` function which takes a `Cluster` and returns a `Tuple` in which the first value is the list of elements in the `Cluster` and the second is a variant of the `Cluster` in which only the medoid remains.
 Examples:

 ```
 decluster (Cluster 1 [2,3,4])     = ([2,3,4], Cluster 1 [])